Mister Rogers' Neighborhood season 19

 The following is a list of episodes from the nineteenth season of the PBS series, Mister Rogers' Neighborhood, which aired in late 1988 and early 1989.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Secrets)

 Rogers and Mr. McFeely visit a house that has been built into the side of a wall.
 The Neighborhood of Make-Believe gets word that Westwood is building a sandbox.